mlpack/mlpack/doc/user/methods/decision_tree.md

   // `unsplitGain`):
   //
   //    split if `sumChildrenGains - unsplitGain > bestGain`, and
-  //             `sumChildrenGains - unsplitGain > minimumGainSplit`, and
+  //             `sumChildrenGains - unsplitGain > minGainSplit`, and
-  //             each child will have at least `minimumLeafSize` points
+  //             each child will have at least `minLeafSize` points
   //
   // The new best split value should be returned (or anything greater than or
   // equal to `bestGain` if no better split is found).